A Han’s Cafe outlet south of Perth will back-pay 16 workers $27,086 in order to avoid court action.

 The Fair Work Ombudsman offered Theo Sayoco and his company T J D Sayoco the chance to enter into an Enforceable Undertaking.

 The agreement means the business will not face court action for stealing wages from its workers.

-Inspectors found that waiters were being paid hourly rates of between $16.39 and $19, despite being entitled to $24.41 on weekdays, $29.30 on weekends and $48.83 on public holidays.
+The company paid staff hourly rates of between $16.39 and $19, despite being entitled to $24.41 on weekdays, $29.30 on weekends and $48.83 on public holidays.

 Most worked as casual waiters or kitchen attendants, with individual underpayments ranging from $30 to $3,290.

 The terms of the Enforceable Undertaking include a number of conditions.

 - back-paying the workers,

 - and organising an independent audit to find out if other workers have been ripped off.

 Additionally, it will make a contrition payment of $2,000 to the Commonwealth Government’s Consolidated Revenue Fund.

 Agreements send wrong message